docwhat/lego_nxt/README.md

 Most tests will work without owning a NXT brick

-To run all the tests, including the ones that require a NXT brick, then you need to plugin your NXT brick, power it on, and run `rake usb:spec`
+To run all the tests, including the ones that require a NXT brick, then you need to plugin your NXT brick, power it on, and run `rake usb:spec` or to run just the NXT tests use `rspec --tag needs_nxt`

 ## Contributing